 Task | A description of the task to be performed as part of this work package |

 Name | The person assigned to perform this task.
-Ideally, you should only have one responsible person listed here, rather than listing multiple names or a department.
+Ideally, you should only have one responsible person listed here.
 You want to be able to make sure that you have someone accountable for each task. |

 Input/Output | What is the input to or output from this activity?
 Is the activity associated with a specific deliverable? |

 Effort | How much effort does it take to complete the task (measured in days)?
-Calculate the effort associated with this task in collaboration with your team and make sure that the person performing the task agrees with the assessment.
-Tasks listed as milestones are highlighted with a red bar and include the milestone number. |
+Calculate the effort associated with this task in collaboration with your team and make sure that the person performing the task agrees with the assessment. |

 Check | Includes a formula to verify that resources are not overallocated |